Herman Miller Embody Review (2026)

 Movement and Position Changes

 The Embody was specifically designed to encourage movement.
 The backrest flexes laterally when you twist.
 The pixelated seat adjusts to weight shifts.
 The tilt responds to posture changes without requiring manual adjustment.
-If you are someone who shifts positions every 15 to 20 minutes (which is, ergonomically, what you should be doing), the Embody accommodates that better than almost any other chair in this class.
+If you shift positions every 15 to 20 minutes, the Embody accommodates that better than almost any other chair in this class.

 Comfort Over Time